rehkad/Goobla/macapp/README.md

 # Desktop

-This app builds upon Ollama to provide a desktop experience for running models.
+This app builds upon Moogla to provide a desktop experience for running models.

 ## Developing